MJafarMashhadi/CTF/README.md

 ### Audio checklist ###

 * Changing play speed
-* Find difference of left and right channel
+* Find difference between left and right channel
 * Reversing audio
-* Visualizing audio with specterum tool in audacity
+* Visualizing audio with spectrum tool in audacity
-* Transforming from time space to frquency space
+* Transforming from time-space to frequency space
 * Search the lyrics if applicable

 ### Hashes ###